Generic Name: metformin and repaglinide (met FOR min and re PAG li nide)

 What other drugs will affect PrandiMet?

-There are many other medicines that can increase or decrease the effects of PrandiMet on lowering your blood sugar.
+Many drugs can interact with metformin and repaglinide, making this medicine less effective or increasing your risk of lactic acidosis.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.